YoannDupont/PALS/README.rst

 partitioning required, you simply provide the corpus as multiple arguments with no options.
 It also takes a target token to gather its cooccurrents.
-Since it would be error prone to simply provide the target token as a simple argument (il could be mistaken with a file of the corpus), the target token has to be provided with the required option `--target`:
+Since it would be error prone to simply provide the target token as a simple argument (it could be mistaken with a file of the corpus), the target token has to be provided with the required option `--target`:

 .. code-block:: bash